skylerhogan/scrabble-scorer/README.md

 4) Create a scoringAlgorithms array to hold three scoring objects.
 Each object will contain three key/value pairs.
 5) Create a runProgram function to serve as the starting point for your program.

+## Bonus Missions

+Currently, the prompts accept ANY input values.
+The user could enter something other than 0, 1, or 2 when selecting the scoring algorithm, and they could enter numbers or symbols when asked for a word.
+Modify your code to reject invalid inputs and then re-prompt the user for the correct information.
+Score words spelled with blank tiles by adding ' ' to the newPointStructure object.
+The point value for a blank tile is 0.

 https://replit.com/@skylerhogan/scrabble-scorer